mbgoseco/AsyncInn/README.md

 ## Database
 ![schema]((https://github.com/mbgoseco/AsyncInn/blob/master/assets/SchemaAsyncInn.png)
 - The relational database consists of five tables, three of them joined tables.
-The contents of which are as follows.
+The contents of which are as follows:

 Hotels
 - ID: Primary Key